Table of Contents Contents

 - If you have a newly adopted child, the date of the child’s placement and the name of the agency handling the adoption

-Be sure to apply promptly after your last day of work to get the soonest start date of your benefits front he EI program.
-Waiting longer than 4 weeks after leaving work could risk losing eligibility for these benefits and not having an income replacement during your leave.
-It’s essentially the same process that you would follow for a regular EI claim.
-There’s also an ei waiting period before you receive your first payment.
-From there, you can claim all the weeks available to you before you, as eligible parents, return to the labour force. ou would follow for a regular EI claim.
+Be sure to apply promptly after your last day of work to get the earliest start date of your benefits from the EI program.
+Waiting longer than four to five weeks after leaving work could risk losing eligibility for these benefits and not having an income replacement during your leave.
+However, if you’re giving birth, it’s ideal to apply right before you give birth or the week your child is born.

 How Much You Can Get While On Maternity Leave

 Your maternity and parental EI benefits will be key in planning your maternity leave finances.
-You can get up to 55% of your normal weekly earnings for paid maternity leave, up to $668 as a weekly maximum.
+You can get up to 55% of your normal weekly earnings for paid maternity leave, up to $695 as a weekly maximum.
 The province of Quebec is more generous, and you can get up to 75% of your income there.
-In both cases you will be expected to pay tax on any benefits received.
+In both cases, you will be expected to pay tax on any benefits received.

-EI maternity benefits: | Can be paid for a maximum of 15 weeks after actual date of birth. |
+EI maternity benefits: | Can be paid for a maximum of 15 weeks after the actual date of birth. |

-EI standard parental benefits: | Can be paid for a maximum of 35 weeks. |
+EI standard parental benefits: | Can be paid for a maximum of 35 weeks of standard parental benefits. |

-EI extended parental benefits: | Can be paid for a maximum of 61 weeks of extended benefits. |
+EI extended parental benefits: | Can be paid for a maximum of 61 weeks of extended parental benefits. |

 Who Is Eligible For Maternity And Parental Benefits

 For example, a mother and partner can split the 35 weeks between them.
-In other words, a mother can go back to work after 10 weeks benefits, and the other parent can use the remaining 25 weeks.
+In other words, a mother can go back to work after 10 weeks of benefits, and the other parent can use the remaining 25 weeks.
 This applies to both standard benefits and extended benefits.
 Adoptive parents are just as eligible to receive parental benefits.

-Other Eligibility Requirements To Recieve EI
+Other Eligibility Requirements To Receive EI

 In Canada, insurable employment is employment ei premiums are paid.
 Most forms of employment fall under this category, however, some casual work and even self employment don’t fall under insurable employment.